foostan/mkbd/developers_guide/developers_guide_en.md

 ![add_gnd](./images/eeschema/add_gnd.png)

 Add GND referring to the image below.
-If you are interested in the appearance, try adjusting with the shortcut `g` or the shortcut` r` (please actually check the behavior of each shortcut).
+If you are interested in the appearance, try adjusting with the shortcut `g` or the shortcut `r` (please actually check the behavior of each shortcut).

 ![set_gnd](./images/eeschema/set_gnd.png)

 Next, I will attach a reset switch.
 On the Eeschema work screen, press the shortcut `a` to open the symbol selection window.
-Type sw_push in the search form, select SW_Push and click OK.
+Type "sw_push" in the search form, select SW_Push and click OK.
 It doesn't matter if it's the same as the key switch, but I changed it because it's easier to understand if it looks different.

 ![add_sw_push_reset](./images/eeschema/add_sw_push_reset.png)